 top of page

-Pelvic organ prolapse occurs when the pelvic organs descend over time with gravity and most women have a degree of organ prolapse.
-The degree or amount of prolapse is on a continuum with grade I being mild and grade IV being severe prolapse, often requiring surgery.
+Pelvic organ prolapse occurs when the muscles, ligaments and connective tissues supporting the pelvic organs weaken, allowing the organs to fall out of place.
+It is estimated that as many as 50 percent of women over age 50 have organ prolapse.
+The degree or amount of prolapse is on a continuum with grade I being mild and grade IV being severe, often requiring surgery.
 Prolapse of the bladder is known as cystocele.
 Prolapse of the urethra is known as urethrocele.
-Uterine prolapse is known as vaginal vault prolapse.
+Prolapse of the upper vagina below the cervix is known as vaginal vault prolapse.
 Bowel prolapse through the vagina is known as rectocele, whereas a rectal prolapse can occur through the rectum.
-Often more than one organ has descended.
+In many cases, more than one organ has descended.

-Panic often sets in when a woman discovers or feels something outside of her body when showering.
-Symptoms can also include urinary leaking or urgency, or the sensation there is an object in the vagina, like a marble or a stuck tampon.
-Symptoms can vary with some days better than others.
-Physical therapy is a conservative option for grades I to III.
-Unfortunately, many women undergo surgery as a first option, which is a risk factor for adhesions and more dysfunction.
-Patients at our clinic are typically seen 4-5 times for organ prolapse.
-If the symptoms haven’t resolved within that time frame, I recommend getting an opinion from a surgeon, such as a urogynecologist.
-However, underlying musculoskeletal dysfunction must be addressed.
+Panic can often arise when a woman notices or feels something unusual outside her body while showering.
+Prolapse symptoms may include urinary leakage, urgency, or the feeling of an object in the vagina, similar to a marble or a stuck tampon.
+These symptoms can fluctuate, with some days being better than others.
+Pelvic floor therapy is a conservative treatment option for grades I to III prolapse.
+Unfortunately, many women opt for surgery as a first choice, which can increase the risk of developing adhesions and further dysfunction.
+At our clinic, patients typically attend 4-5 sessions for organ prolapse.
+If symptoms persist beyond this period, we recommend consulting a surgeon, such as a urogynecologist.
+However, it is crucial to address any underlying musculoskeletal dysfunction.

-Here are our recommendations for both PREVENTING and TREATING pelvic organ prolapse:
+Here are some recommendations for both PREVENTING and TREATING pelvic organ prolapse:

-1. Avoid bearing down and holding your breath, especially as a result of constipation.
-To avoid straining during elimination, open your mouth and say "oo oo ah ah" since all the sphincters communicate.
-When the oral sphincter opens, the rectal sphincter also opens and relaxes.
+1. Refrain from straining and holding your breath, particularly due to constipation.
+To prevent exertion during elimination, keep your mouth open, as all the sphincters are interconnected.
+When the oral sphincter is open, the rectal sphincter also opens and relaxes.

-3. Use gravity to help restore the position of your organs along with engaging the hip rotators and deep core muscles via PELVIC RESTORATION EXERCISES (as instructed in person or as seen on our Instagram page).
+3. Utilize gravity to assist in repositioning your organs while activating the hip rotators and deep core muscles through PELVIC RESTORATION EXERCISES (as demonstrated in person or featured on our Instagram page).

-4. Use your hip rotators to lift the pelvic floor from the sides, much like pulling the ends of a hammock.
-The obturator internus muscles attach the hips to the pelvic floor.
+4. Activate your hip rotators to lift the pelvic floor from the sides, akin to drawing up the ends of a hammock.
+The obturator internus links the hips to the pelvic floor and may pull the pelvic floor downward if there are myofascial trigger points in the muscle.

 6. Improve deep core muscle activation.
 The deep core muscles work synergistically (together) to create atmosphere pressure to hold the organs in place.
 For example, if you put a straw in a cup of liquid and plug the top, the liquid stays in the straw as you pull it out of the water.